Canada; the country of my birth

 Slide59

-I’ve heard all the only child jokes and not having any brother or sisters at times was a blessing and at others a shame – I didn’t have siblings to share with.
+I’ve heard all the only child jokes, so not having any brother or sister at times was a blessing, and at others a shame – I didn’t have siblings to share with.
 There was somewhat of an extended family through my parents’ siblings.
 Unfortunately, we weren’t as close-knit as I remember.
 We often visited with my mother’s sister and my cousin Judy in Burlington.
-I am still in touch with her sons Warren and Mitchel these days on Facebook – a much smaller world.
+I am still in touch with her sons, Warren and Mitchel, these days on Facebook – a much smaller world.

-I remember Judy’s father passed away suddenly, a bit mysteriously, when I was young and I really didn’t understand what had happened or why.
-Uncle Alfred used to enjoy taking me to the local train station in Burlington when we visited and we would watch the trains passing through the station on their way between Niagara Falls and Toronto and marvel at their speed, size, and destination.
+I remember Judy’s father passed away suddenly, a bit mysteriously, when I was young, and I really didn’t understand what had happened or why.
+Uncle Alfred used to enjoy taking me to the local train station in Burlington when we visited, and we would watch the trains passing through the station on their way between Niagara Falls and Toronto, and marvelled at their speed, size, and destination.
 It was a highlight of the visit for me as we usually got an ice cream cone to enjoy.

 My father’s family was always a mystery of sorts to me.
-I met his two brothers on only a few occasions with Grant living in Los Angles California and Sam on a farm at Didsbury, Alberta.
+I met his two brothers on only a few occasions, with Grant living in Los Angeles, California, and Sam on a farm at Didsbury, Alberta.
 They did come to visit our house in Orillia on a couple of occasions during my youth – it always seemed a big event.
-We went to California once for a visit and I met Sam on his farm when I was traveling across Canada after school graduation.
-I don’t ever recall meeting my dad’s sister Lillian (?) who I later understood apparently lived in Orillia as well.
+We went to California once for a visit, and I met Sam on his farm when I was traveling across Canada after school graduation.
+I don’t ever recall meeting my dad’s sister Lillian (?), who I later understood apparently lived in Orillia as well.

 Slide19